 Discover New Things About Beaches, Bluffs and Marine Life

 WSU Jefferson County Extension offers a 6-week Beach Naturalist Course in Port Townsend each spring with field trips exploring East Jefferson County.
 This lively, engaging course pairs classroom lectures by regional experts with local field trips and fun.
-Classes are held each Thursday from 9 am to 4 pm and designed for anyone interested in shoreline and marine resources.
+2018 classes will be held each Wednesday from 9 am to 4 pm and designed for anyone interested in shoreline and marine resources.

 Participants in this course receive comprehensive, science-based training and become better stewards, citizen scientists, and educators in the local community.

 Beach Naturalist Course participants must commit to volunteering 40 hours for local marine-related programs with WSU Extension, the Port Townsend Marine Science Center, Jefferson Marine Resources Committee, NOSC and others.
 Volunteer activities range from citizen science monitoring to assisting with public programs or restoring habitat.

 Sign up for a great experience!
 Register on-line through Brown Paper Tickets or download the Application starting January 20th.

 Coastal Geography–Hugh Shipman, coastal geomorphologist with WA Dept of Ecology and one of our top-rated instructors, is a passionate and skilled educator.
 After learning about bluff erosion, drift cells and beach formation, you’ll never look at a beach the same way again.

 Belly Biology – Intertidal life and habitats is always a favorite topic.
 Jeff Adams, WA Sea Grant marine water quality specialist, talks about intertidal zones and shows students where to find beautiful giant green and plumose anemones.
 This year we’ll also tackle seaweed and kelp identification.